rg-engineering/ioBroker.heatingcontrol/README.md

 and
 heatingcontrol.0.Rooms.TestRaum.Regulator.HysteresisOnOffset

+## extended actuator handling

+checks that value was set correctly and ack is set, otherwise retries...

+to do

 ## Issues and Feature Requests
 * If you are faced with any bugs or have feature requests for this adapter, please create an issue within the GitHub issue section of the adapter at [github](https://github.com/rg-engineering/ioBroker.heatingcontrol/issues).
 Any feedback is appreciated and will help to improve this adapter.